Two clients: one with sleep problems, the other with chronic shoulder pain.

 Anita was exhausted.
-The mother-of-two and entrepreneur had struggled with insomnia for over five years.
+The mother-of-two and entrepreneur had struggled with sleeplessness for over five years.
 Her sleeping pills were not helping, and she dreaded the idea of increasing the dosage as recommended by her medical doctor.
 Anita yearned for a sustainable solution to lay her sleep issues to rest once and for all.

 Meanwhile, Ben was in agony.
 Treatment provided by manual therapists in the past had done little to ease his shoulder pain, and the prescribed painkillers triggered nausea and stomach cramps.
 The constant pain affected Ben’s mobility and, as a result, impacted his self-esteem.